5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 4. Raleway

 For example, Le Régal sells wooden cutting boards.
 The site uses Raleway only, thereby showcasing the diversity of one font.
-Headings and prices are a bigger size and bolded, body text is standard, stock levels and lead times are a different color, and call-to-action buttons are inverted.
+Headings and prices are bigger and bolded; body text is standard; stock levels and lead times are a different color; and call-to-action buttons are inverted.
 Using a single font creatively also results in cohesive visual merchandising and brand identity.

 Screenshot of using Raleway as the best font throughout an entire e-commerce store